Medication Search: Rapamune

 Vaccination: If you are taking immunosuppressants you should not receive live or live-attenuated (modified) vaccines, as there is a risk of infection and poor immune response to the vaccine.

-Pregnancy: There are no adequate studies on the use of this medication by pregnant women, but some studies suggest that it increases the risk for toxicity in the unborn child.
+Pregnancy: There are no adequate studies on the use of this medication by pregnant people, but some studies suggest that it increases the risk for toxicity in the unborn child.
 This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Effective birth control should be used before starting sirolimus, during treatment with it, and for 12 weeks after the medication has been stopped.